achydenius/unburn-it/README.md

 # Unburn It

-Install dependencies with `npm install`.
-Start in development mode with `npm start` (development server responds at http://localhost:9000).
-Create a production build with `npm run build`.
+- install dependencies with `npm install`
+- start app in development mode with `npm start` (the development server responds at http://localhost:9000)
+- run code linter with `npm run eslint`
+- create a production build with `npm run build`